to South Broward Drainage District. Headquarters are located at 6591

 on September 30th of the following year.
 The District adopts its

-annual on October 1st of each year.
-To view the Adopted Budget for
+annual budget on October 1st of each year.
+At the September 12,

 The South Broward Drainage District Board of Commissioners voted